"Disconnect to reconnect" is a phrase we hear all the time, but what does it really entail? It's easier said than done, that's for sure.

 And cinema has explored this in many different ways, with more and more movies showing us what lies beyond our digital screens and quick-fix attitudes: the beauty of the great outdoors.

-Whether by accident or on purpose, here are my picks for the best movies where characters ditch their modern lives and take to living off the land, perhaps inspiring us to be a little more eco-focused, too.
+Here are our picks for the best movies about going off grid, where characters ditch their modern lives and take to living off the land, perhaps inspiring us to be a little more eco-focused, too.

 10. Gutterbug (2019)